Xi: China will avoid decoupling amid tension with US, Europe

 “We will never go back in history by seeking to decouple or forming a ‘small circle’ to keep others out,” Xi said.

 Thursday’s event came ahead of a meeting of Asia-Pacific Economic Cooperation leaders hosted by Malaysia.
-The meeting Friday is due to be conducted via internet due to the pandemic.
+The meeting Friday is due to be conducted via video conference due to the pandemic.

 Xi’s comments followed Sunday’s signing of the world’s largest free trade agreement, the Regional Comprehensive Economic Partnership, by Beijing and 14 other Asian neighbors.